Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 ## Creating a feature flag with AI variants

 Instead of hardcoding `variant1`, we want to use feature flags to dynamically choose which AI model to use.
-This will let us easily switch between models, test different configurations, or even do some A/B testing.
+This will let us easily switch between models, test different configurations, or even do some A/B testing to see which model performs better for which task.

 To implement this, we'll need to: